 LEADING A PATH TO SUCCESS

-We are seeing a massive increase in cannabis positivity that is higher in states where recreational use is legal.
-We are experiencing never before seen increases in post-accident marijuana positives, and we do not know how many accidents occurred for those companies that are no longer testing for marijuana use.
+We are seeing an increase in cannabis positivity that is highest in states where recreational use is legal.
+We are experiencing never before seen increases in post-accident cannabis positives, and we do not know how many accidents occurred for those companies that are no longer testing for cannabis use.
 However, we expect these lagging measures are likely to cost employers hundreds of millions of dollars.

 Rather than rely on a lagging indicator (like a scale) of the cost of cannabis use at work, employers need to implement a leading indicator (like a fitness app) that allows them to continue testing while navigating the complexities of legal cannabis use.

-The HOUND® MARIJUANA BREATHALYZER will allow employers to measure only specifically isolated recent use of cannabis, which occurs immediately before or during work.
-Much like a fitness app, this solution will provide employers with a leading indicator deterrence tool supporting the desired future outcomes of a successful and sustainable drug testing program – while still balancing legal adult use of cannabis outside of work.
+The HOUND® CANNABIS BREATHALYZER will allow employers to measure only specifically isolated recent use of cannabis, which occurs immediately before or during work.
+Much like a fitness app, this solution will provide employers with a leading indicator deterrence tool supporting the desired future outcomes of a successful and sustainable drug testing program – while still balancing use of cannabis outside of work.